tstirrat/WowProfessionDatabase/README.md

 # WowProfessionDatabase
-This is the development branch for World of Warcraft Burning Crusade Classic
+This is the development branch for World of Warcraft Wrath Classic